Jobeyy/Jobeyy/README.md

 - 👋 Hi, I’m @Jobeyy
 - 👀 I’m interested in Coding and working out
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Python and MERN!
 - 📫 How to reach me JobeyFarias@gmail.com

 <!---